hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 -----------------

 This app will launch a shell on (one of the) requested nodes, allowing you to use these compute resources from within a Linux terminal.
-This is different than the shell you get in the "Clusters" menu, as this is a login shell.
+This is different than the shell you get in the "Clusters" menu, which directs you towards one of the login nodes.

 Jupyter Lab
 -----------